Srinidhii1930/Srinidhi-DecodeLabs-UIUX-Project-4/README.md

-# Green Grocer App - UI/UX Prototype
+# FreshCart App - UI/UX Prototype

 ## 📌 Project Overview
 This is **Project 4: The Living Prototype** for my UI/UX Design Industrial Training at **DecodeLabs** (Batch: 2026).
 The main goal of this project is to convert static UI designs into a dynamic, interactive, and clickable high-fidelity prototype.